-BioEthics Life accepts submissions of short original essays about personal experiences at UT Southwestern pertaining to any facet of bioethics from clinical or research ethics, professional life, public policy debates, or health professions training.
+BioEthics Life is online compilation of essays by medical students at UT Southwestern Medical Center.
+Short original essays about personal experiences at UT Southwestern Medical Center pertaining to any facet of bioethics from clinical or research ethics, professional life, public policy debates, or health professions training are accepted.
 Chosen essays are edited by the staff of the Program in Ethics in Science and Medicine and presented below.

 Turner, Trevor.
 A Journey into Solitude.
 Posted July 2010.

 Trevor Turner is a Dallas-native who studied science, business, and moral theology at the University of Notre Dame.
 His emphasis on social justice has led him to Mexico, Swaziland, and Haiti for medical initiatives since starting his postgraduate education at UT Southwestern.
 He hopes to visit Guatemala in the spring of his fourth year to work in public health with the Mayan Indians.